CPPM Policy Chapter 4: Expense Management

 The purchasing card is the primary instrument for making small dollar value purchases for government.
 Its use has increased the efficiency and cost-effectiveness of government purchases; however, it has not replaced the reliance on sound procurement practices and effective financial controls.
 Purchases need to be fair, open and prudent and provide the best value for money spent.
 The general administration and control of the Purchasing Card Program is a ministry responsibility administered through the chief financial officer and the purchasing card coordinator/alternate.
 Ministries may further restrict the use of the purchasing card to meet their operational requirements.

 Purchasing cards are issued under the general provisions of expense authority delegation.
-Transactions require prior approval (preferably in writing/email) and monthly, the cardholder, as qualified receiver, reconciles, verifies and submits his/her purchasing card statement to the expense authority for approval.
+Transactions require prior approval (preferably in writing/email) and monthly, the cardholder, as qualified receiver, reconciles, verifies and submits their purchasing card statement to the expense authority for approval.
 Where a cardholder is required to make purchases that will be charged to several budget allocations, the issuance of the card should be approved by the chief financial officer or expense authority who has delegation over the budget areas in question.
 Transactions and statements should be authorized by the appropriate expense authority.

 2. Transaction and Monthly Limit